adamseelye/Covid-Analysis/README.md

 	We expect to see a slow beginning to the pandemic followed by explosive growth as the pandemic started to ramp up.
-	Eventually, new COVID case counts reach a plateau and then begin to taper off; though they never reaches zero again as Coronavirus is still sporadically infecting populations around the world.
+	Eventually, new COVID case counts reach a plateau and then begin to taper off; though they never reach zero again as Coronavirus is still sporadically infecting populations around the world.
 COVID deaths only ever increase but we expect to see a slow start followed by rapid growth and then an